 Operating out of its home on Manhattan’s 68 West 39th Street for the last fifteen years, NYBS’s owner can count three decades in the trade, taking in successful stints as a bartender, sommelier, owner, consultant and even author, while its professional instruction staff boast years of knowledge and experience amongst them, meaning tuition is thorough, hands-on and immersive.
 The school’s premises and curriculum are no less impressive, with three ultra-modern mock bar classrooms containing plenty of equipment, drinks, and numerous soda gun-laden workstations – meaning every student gets plenty of ‘bar time’ – and a wide-ranging industry-level training package for its main program.

-That program is the Bartender Certification Course, which comes in at $695 for forty hours of entertaining – a lot of emphasis is placed on having fun and making friends – and informative tuition.
-Students can choose from a variety of schedules from which to attend classes, including one and two week courses, or intensive weekend sessions; classes are held over full eight hour days on the one week course, or four-and-a-half hour daily stints on the two week programs, either during the morning, afternoon or evening.
-The school will gladly work around you the student, though – tailored training schedules are readily available and students can mix classes for as long as they want until graduation, for no extra cost.
+That program is the Bartender Certification Course, which comes in at $695 for forty hours of entertaining – a lot of emphases is placed on having fun and making friends – and informative tuition.
+Students can choose from various schedules to attend classes, including one and two-week courses or intensive weekend sessions; classes are held over full eight-hour days on the one-week course or four-and-a-half hour daily stints on the two-week programs, either during the morning, afternoon or evening.
+The school will gladly work around you the student, though – tailored training schedules are readily available, and students can mix classes for as long as they want until graduation for no extra cost.

 68 WEST 39TH ST., NEW YORK CITY